Top 10 Greatest Musicians of All Time

 One of the greatest musicians, no question.
 As a composer and producer, he mixed different genres of pop, rap, and rock so well, creating one of the best symbioses of these genres.
 He has amazing voice control, so many types of rhythms, and a lot of lyrical work, artistically well-crafted, and more.

-Frank Sinatra Francis Albert "Frank" Sinatra (December 12, 1915 – May 14, 1998) was an American singer, actor, and producer who was one of the most popular and influential musical artists of the 20th century.
-He is one of the best-selling music artists of all time, having sold more than 150 million records worldwide... read more
+Frank Sinatra Francis Albert "Frank" Sinatra (December 12, 1915 - May 14, 1998) was an American singer, actor, and producer who was one of the most popular and influential musical artists of the 20th century.
+He's one of the best-selling music artists of all time, having sold more than 150 million records worldwide... read more

 Frank Sinatra sang so well.
 He sure has lots of good songs like The Way You Look and My Way.
 There are lots of other songs he wrote, composed, and produced that should be considered at least in the top five best jazz musicians.